 Two similar cases have occurred in Toronto, and others have been reported in various cities in the U.S.

-Uber initially stood by the driver involved in the incident with Grierson, but has since issued her a refund.
+Uber initially stood by the driver involved in the incident with Crystal, but has since issued her a refund.

 With files from CTV Ottawa